 The little parking lot at the end of Prospect Road was recently covered by netting to protect the cars from errant golf balls.
 The lot is usually full.
 Spaces open up frequently, but often it's easier to park a quarter-mile down the road at the intersection with Rolling Hills Road.

 Hunter's Point is easy to find: at every intersection, just keep climbing.
 Start on the Cora Older Trail, which climbs through attractive woods before breaking out into open grasslands.
 Turn right, then in just a few yards, turn left onto the dirt road, which climbs to a scenic ridge.
 In another few yards, turn right again onto the Hayfield Trail.
+The sound of gunfire sometimes drifts over from the Sunnyvale Rod and Gun Club.
 It's a short climb to Hunters Point, where there's usually a little clump of visitors admiring the pretty view of the South Bay suburbs.

 © 2010, 2017 David Baselt